 Can you fit the tangram pieces into the outline of Little Ming playing the board game?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of this plaque design?
+Can you fit the tangram pieces into the outline of these convex shapes?